 5 Easy TikTok Video Ideas for REALTORS®

 In 2019, TikTok may not have been on your radar.
-In 2020, especially with the effects of global quarantine, TikTok is gaining users – fast.
+In 2022, especially after the effects of global quarantine and pandemic, TikTok is gaining a ton of users – fast.
 Video and social media usage are way up as people look for ways to stay connected and be entertained.

 So why do you want to be on TikTok as a REALTOR®?